zhtmike/MSConverter/README.md

 *Note: The converted script may not necessarily run successfully.*

-## Install
+## Installation

-Clone the repository and run `python setup.py install`
+run `python setup.py install`

 ## Usage

+- Run `torch2mint your_pytorch_script.py`.
+Your updated script will be shown in the terminal.
-Run `torch2mint your_pytorch_script.py`.
-Your script will be updated, while the original script will be saved as `your_pytorch_script.py.old`.
+- Run `torch2mint -i your_pytorch_script.py`.
+Your script will be updated in place, while the original script will be saved as `your_pytorch_script.py.old`.

+check `torch2mint -h` for the detail usage.

 ## Note